Brooklyn Center Transit Center

 Brooklyn Center Transit Center (BCTC) is a transit center in the Minneapolis suburb of Brooklyn Center, Minnesota.
 Owned and operated by Metro Transit, it is one of the busiest single boarding locations in the Twin Cities.
 The transit center is not a park and ride, but provides free 10-minute parking and free outdoor bike racks.
 June 8, 2019 Metro Transit's second bus rapid transit line, the Metro C Line, opened with Brooklyn Center Transit Center as the line's northern terminus.
-The center will also be the northern terminus for the planned Metro D Line, expected to open 2021.
-The transit center opened December 4th, 2004 and cost $1.9 million.
-Before opening of the C Line, charging stations were installed for end-of-the-line charging of 8 battery electric buses used on the C Line.
+The Metro D Line opened in December 2022, also using the center as its northern terminus.
+The transit center opened December 4, 2004 and cost $1.9 million.
+Before opening of the C Line, charging stations were installed for end-of-the-line charging of 8 battery electric buses used on the C Line and D Line.

 Creation

 Prior to the creation of the Brooklyn Center Transit Center, Metro Transit had a hub at nearby Brookdale Mall.
 In 2003, mall owner Jim Schlesinger, ousted Metro Transit from using Brookdale as a bus center hub.
 At the time, Metro Transit was running 4,000 passengers per day through Brookdale, and Schlesinger said that he would allow the mall to be a destination, but not a hub for ride transfers.
 He said he was not running a charity, and that bus riders hanging out at the mall waiting on ride transfers did not make good customers.
 His stance was that it was up to Metro Transit to build their own Brooklyn Center transit hub and not use Brookdale.
 Metro Transit subsequently opened the new Brooklyn Center Transit Center located offsite of the mall in December 2004.
 Brookdale Mall closed in 2010 and was largely demolished in 2012.
 The site has been redeveloped into a new shopping area named Shingle Creek Crossing.